 At the moment I am currently playing (and reviewing) Shadow Of Mordor & Valiant Hearts.
-After that I plan to move on to Transistor, Limbo and try to keep a mix of old and new games being covered on the channel.
+After that, I plan to move on to Transistor, Limbo, and try to keep a mix of old and new games being covered on the channel.
 It’s an odd one really because in gaming release schedules aren’t a constant.
 You can go for months with nothing then 4 AAA games come out at once.
 I try to stagger releases over the quiet months and sometimes even pick games up 50% as a result.
 But current games I keep dipping in and out of are Killer Instinct (as they keep release new characters) and Diablo 3 with friends … that game has seriously no right to be as replayable as it is!

-Not really sure I can do this answer justice but I will try… because for me its a worrying time.
-For every new title that shows quality through gameplay, story or fresh mechanics, there seem to be several titles that exist only to rip the consumer off with micro-transactions or DLC.
-But games aside, console wars rage on and the endless arguments about resolution or frame rate parity bog down websites when we could all just be sitting back with our platform of choice enjoying the actual game.
+Not really sure I can do this answer justice but I will try… because for me it’s a worrying time.
+For every new title that shows quality through gameplay, story, or fresh mechanics, there seem to be several titles that exist only to rip the consumer off with micro-transactions or DLC.
+But games aside, console wars rage on, and the endless arguments about resolution or frame rate parity bog down websites when we could all just be sitting back with our platform of choice enjoying the actual game.
 As long as media outlets or sources that fuel pointless stories about console A vs. Console B, there will always be a troll ready to answer the call.
 I think if your happy with the choice you made you certainly don’t have to justify it to anyone, especially some stranger online.
-Apart from wanting more exclusive single player experiences I would like more risks to be taken.
-Gamers are very savvy when it comes to games and as the generations that play them get older they know what they want.
+Apart from wanting more exclusive single-player experiences, I would like more risks to be taken.
+Gamers are very savvy when it comes to games and as the generations that play them get older, they know what they want.
 Yet gone are the days of simply going into a shop to buy a game and play 100% of the content on the disk.
 Season pass content is announced before an actual game is out, and then we get the dreaded “pre-order bonuses”.
-Some of the most different experiences for me this year have come from the most unlikely places…Five Nights At Freddy’s, the “PT” demo and the “nemesis” system in Shadow Of Mordor spring to mind and none of them were hyped in any way!
+Some of the most different experiences for me this year have come from the most unlikely places…Five Nights At Freddy’s, the “PT” demo, and the “nemesis” system in Shadow Of Mordor spring to mind, and none of them were hyped in any way!
 From a simple flash animation that makes you jump or a complex hierarchy that you can influence the more variation in games for me …the better.
 For the 8th generation gaming?
-Tighter experiences with 100% feature complete game that isn’t afraid to tackle more adult themes.
+Tighter experiences with 100% feature-complete game that isn’t afraid to tackle more adult themes.

 What game are you looking forward to most in 2015?

-On my “watch list” for 2015 so far is Evolve, Batman Arkham Knight and Resident Evil Revelations 2, if only for the return of Barry Burton!
+On my “watch list” for 2015 so far is Evolve, Batman Arkham Knight, and Resident Evil Revelations 2, if only for the return of Barry Burton!
 If they come out in 2015 I am also planning to cover Halo 5 and Uncharted 4.

 What do you love most about video games?

 Games can sell an experience or tell a story in a way no other medium can.
 Anyone can watch a film or listen to a music track and regardless of enjoyment; it’s the same outcome.
 But when I finished the suicide mission in Mass Effect that was “My” Shepard and team.
 In Fallout 3 it was a conscious decision for me to spare an entire town from being nuked.
-Games can make you feel emotion because for many hours in the game you have to become this person, live there story and then decide whether to pull the trigger or go through with a certain objective.
-Other times this choice can be cruelly taken away like the “would you kindly” plot twist in BioShock or after investing heavily in John Marston’s story see an outcome that was brutal and gut wrenching.
+Games can make you feel emotion because for many hours in the game you have to become this person, live their story and then decide whether to pull the trigger or go through with a certain objective.
+Other times this choice can be cruelly taken away like the “would you kindly” plot twist in BioShock or after investing heavily in John Marston’s story see an outcome that was brutal and gut-wrenching.
 Games get a lot of bad press and some of it is justified but they also deserve praise for what they do right.
 So what do I love most about video games?
 When a friend says they “had nothing to do so watched a film” I can reply “well….
 I saved a galaxy from the reapers.”

 You can also follow Vertical Sprite via the following links: